Test Fairness and Score Use

 - approved graduate fellowship-granting sponsors that you designate

 - vendors the institutions designate to process the scores they receive

 Score reports will be released only upon your request.
-ETS will not release your scores at the request of institutions or fellowship sponsors except for use in research studies that are approved by the GRE Board and that provide anonymity for test takers and the institutions they attend.
+ETS will not release your scores at the request of institutions or fellowship sponsors except for use in research studies that are approved by the GRE Program and that provide anonymity for test takers and the institutions they attend.

 Your score record and the documents you completed that are retained at ETS, including photos and documents from check-in on test day, may be released to third parties (e.g., government agencies, parties to a lawsuit) if requested pursuant to a subpoena or required by applicable law.

 Use of Background Information Data and Performance Data

 Your answers to background information questions and performance data may be used in analysis samples, score interpretation data, group statistics and research studies.
 Your essay responses may be used in ETS materials to train scorers, to help score recipients interpret scores or to help test takers prepare for the test.
 In each instance, all identifying information will be removed.

 ETS Review of Test Questions